 As you probably know, Saint-Martin has a French side and a Dutch side.
-This small island of just 86 km² boasts 37 white sandy beaches and 300 restaurants, making it the fine dining capital of the Caribbean.
-Saint-Martin is also home to people of 110 different nationalities.
+This small island of just 86 km² (33 mi²) boasts 37 white sandy beaches and 300 restaurants, making it the fine dining capital of the Caribbean.
+Saint-Martin is also home to people of 110 different nationalities, manifest in its melting-pot culture.
 Ready for some amazing encounters?

-Between Anse Marcel and the beach of Grandes Cayes, via the deserted beach of Petites Cayes, we traverse in 2:30 hours the 4.5 kilometers (2.48 miles) of the trail of the Froussards, the last unspoilt forest massif of the island.
+Between Anse Marcel and the beach of Grandes Cayes, via the deserted beach of Petites Cayes, we travel in two and a half hours ,4.5 kilometers of the trail of the Froussards, to the last unspoiled forest of the island.

 • Fort Louis

 Fort Louis was built in 1789 under the leadership of Jean Sebastien de Durat, then governor of Saint-Martin and Saint-Barthélemy, for the King of France.
 Its primary purpose was to defend the warehouses of the port of Marigot, where the crops were stored (salt, coffee, cane sugar, rum), often attacked by English looters.

 In a tropical setting, this 900-square-meter sphere is home to hundreds of butterfly specimens from around the globe.
 Nature lovers and those curious should not miss this place, located on the Route du Galion.

 The capital of the gastronomy of the island, the village of Grand Case has preserved all its authenticity, notably in the habitat.
 Many restaurants are located in the typical small traditional huts and in the last gaulettes houses, still present on the island.

 • Farm Lottery located at the foot of Paradise Peak

 At the foot of Pic Paradis, which stands at 424 meters, is the Loterie Farm, a former sugar refinery built in 1773 which ceased all activity in 1855.
 It is a true tropical jewel where plant and animal species are listed and carefully protected.